Together, we’ll dive into insights, guidance, and practices on:

 Steffi Jones, one of Germany’s most successful football players, is known both for her successes on the field – and her sharp criticism of gender equity and subsequent withdrawal from the sport.

-- Understand why a better world requires more women in leadership positions – and what organisations can do about it
+• Understand the importance of gender equity and values-led leadership – and what organisations can do about it

 Presented by: